andrewj33/order-system/README.md

 # order-system
-A mock order system using Netbeans 11.1
+A mock order system built using Netbeans IDE 11.1